jhcheung/click-runner-js/README.md

 ```
 rake db:migrate
 ```
-3. Run rails server and you'll be able to play!
+3. Run rails server and you'll be able to play on the localhost with port 3000!
 ```
 rails s
 ```